 Helpful tip: You can reduce your chance of getting diarrhea by taking misoprostol after meals, at bedtime, and by stopping any magnesium-based antacids, like Maalox and Mylanta, while taking this medication.

 There are a few other side effects that may be causally related to misoprostol, including nausea, flatulence, headache, indigestion, vomiting and constipation.
-During clinical trials, only 3.2% -1.1% of people reported these side effects, so they aren’t that common.
+During the clinical trials, only 3.2% -1.1% of people reported these side effects, so they aren’t that common.
 The studies also found no significant difference between how often these symptoms occurred for people taking misoprostol vs. the placebo.

-If any of these symptoms persist after about a week or increase in intensity, contact your healthcare provider or seek emergency care.
+If any of these symptoms persist after about a week or increase in intensity, contact your health care provider or seek emergency care.

 Studies show that people are able to safely manage medication abortion treatment at home without a clinic visit, but your provider may request you follow up in-person based on their clinic policies and your health history.